 Marine Drive is possibly Mumbai's best known road.
-This 3 kilometer stretch of boulevard, with Girgaum Chowpatty beach at the northern end, curves around the coast.
-Its feature is a seaside promenade where people flock to catch the evening breeze.
+This long stretch of boulevard curves around the coast, ending at Girgaum Chowpatty (beach) in the north.
+Fitness fanatics flock to its seaside promenade in the early morning and evening.
+Many people are surprised to discover that Marine Drive has the second largest collection of Art Deco buildings in the world, after Miami, and it has received UNESCO World Heritage status.
 Marine Drive is also referred to as the Queen's Necklace because of its string of sparkling lights, reflective of a row of jewels.
 View it from the rooftop Dome bar at the Intercontinental Hotel while sipping on a sunset cocktail.

 - Where: Marine Drive links Nariman Point to Babulnath and Malabar Hill, in south Mumbai.